Anuragwagh/bidding_Platform/README.md

 - **Pagination:**
   - Implement pagination for the `GET /items` endpoint.

-## Testing

-- **Add unit and integration tests for the API using a testing framework like Mocha, Chai, or Jest.**

 ## Bonus

 - **Implement a rate limiting middleware to prevent abuse of the API.**